Koensw/CodeCup/README.md

-Collection of AI players used in the CodeCup competion
+Collection of AI players used in the CodeCup competitions